jky01/RCAutoPilot/README.md

   Lane-line preprocessing using [CLRNet](https://github.com/Turoad/CLRNet) is enabled by default.
 The training script reads the `LANE_CFG` and `LANE_CKPT` environment variables to locate the CLRNet configuration and checkpoint.
-Set these variables to override the defaults before running the script.
+The pre-trained CULane model can be downloaded from the [CLRNet releases](https://github.com/Turoad/CLRNet/releases) page (file `culane_dla34.pth`).
+  Place it in the repository root or set `LANE_CKPT` to its location.
 If the CLRNet dependencies are missing, the wrapper falls back to using the raw camera frames instead of lane masks.
   When lane detection is active, a lane-mask image is saved every five seconds in the `lane_captures/` directory (configurable via `LANE_CAPTURE_DIR` and `LANE_CAPTURE_INTERVAL`).
 If this directory stays empty, make sure the